 then year 2 – new textbook – I tried to spice it up with projects

-& year 3 – CI baby steps – got 4 novels, some target=”_blank” rel=”noopener”>SOMOS Units & El Internado in III & IV
+& year 3 – CI baby steps – got 4 novels, some novels, SOMOS Units & El Internado in upper levels.

-Curriculum year 4 – Full CI at a new school, novels, SOMOS Units & El Internado (Sp1-4 + Explore)
+Curriculum year 4 – New school – Full CI with novels, SOMOS Units & El Internado (Sp1-4 + Explore)

 then year 5 – Added more novels & Sr. Wooly Pro units (thank you curriculum budget)